Templates · Debt

 Follow these steps to get the most out of this template.

-List every debt — credit cards, student loans, car loans, personal loans, medical debt.
+List every debt you have — credit cards, student loans, car loans, personal loans, medical bills.

-Record the current balance, interest rate, and minimum monthly payment for each.
+Write down each one's balance, interest rate, and minimum monthly payment.

-Choose your strategy: avalanche (highest rate first) saves the most money; snowball (smallest balance first) builds motivation through quick wins.
+Pick your strategy: avalanche (highest rate first) saves the most money.
+Snowball (smallest balance first) gives you quick wins to stay motivated.

-Calculate your total minimum payments, then decide how much extra you can put toward debt each month.
+Figure out your total minimums, then decide how much extra you can throw at debt each month.

-The extra payment goes entirely to your target debt while making minimums on everything else.
+Put all the extra toward your target debt while making minimums on everything else.

-When one debt is paid off, roll its payment into the next target debt.
+When one debt is done, roll that payment into the next one.

 Anyone juggling multiple debts and wanting a clear payoff plan.